 For example low flow shower heads can increase the actual amount of structural waste you have to purge by 50% - 100%.
 This happens because as the water’s velocity is reduced, more heat is lost to the plumbing system and its surrounding environment as it travels through the pipes.

 That’s right, as the hot water is released from the water heater and travels to the bathroom, it has to first push the cold water out of the pipes.
 The slower the hot water travels, the more time it has to mix with the cold water in front of it and to also give up more of its heat to the cold pipes surrounding it.
-This effect produces additional amounts of luke-warm water – water that’s warmer than the cold structural waste, but still not warm enough to comfortably shower in.But what if there was a way for tub/shower combo bathrooms to significantly reduce this effect by having your hot water arrive much faster while saving more water and energy than you ever thought possible?
+This effect produces additional amounts Structural Waste.
+Yes, this extra water is a little warmer than the cold coming out before it, but it's still not warm enough to comfortably shower in.But what if there was a way for tub/shower combo bathrooms to significantly reduce this effect by having your hot water arrive much faster while saving more water and energy than you ever thought possible?
 And what if all of that could be easily and automatically done without asking the user to change their behavior or typical warm-up routine?

 The Tub Spout Solution?:

 The answer is simple.
 Purge the cold water though the tub spout.
 Water flows through it up to 3 times faster than through a low flow shower head.
 Wait times can be slashed to a handful of seconds instead of minutes and the volume of cold water wasted can be reduced by up to a half a gallon or more.

 You might ask, “But what if people still walk away, won’t that waste even more water since the tub spout is flowing at up to 5 gallons per minute?
 And if their gone for just two extra minutes doing other things that’s 10 gallons of cold and hot water being wasted.”